Tanama Tales

 Go Mural Hunting

 Venice Beach is a street art lover’s paradise.
 The area has a large number of high-quality works.
 Plus, the scene is constantly evolving.
-New works seem to pop up at any given day.
+New works seem to pop up on any given day.

 Most people who talk about murals in Venice Beach refer to what you will find in Abbot Kinney Boulevard.
 Don’t get me wrong, the ones in there are great.
 However, locals like me know that there is way much more to see.